 For many immigrants who live and work in the US, having their parents come and visit from overseas is a top priority.
 Some parents choose to stay for an extended period of time on a visitors visa, while others come for a shorter stay.
 Regardless of how long parents and relatives come to visit, it is imperative to have visitors insurance for them to have the best possible stay in the USA.

-The three best travel insurance plans for seniors are below:
+The three best travel medical insurance plans for seniors are below:

-This comprehensive coverage plan has an extensive PPO network and provides 100% coverage in network after the deductible is satisfied.
-Ideal for visitors to the USA, this plan includes emergency dental treatment, eye exams, $20-25 urgent care copay (depending on policy maximum) and offers up to $125,000 in coverage for acute onset of pre-existing conditions for travelers under 70 and up to $30,000 for travelers age 70-79.
+This comprehensive coverage plan has an extensive PPO network within United Health and provides 100% coverage in network after the deductible is satisfied.
+Moreover, if the insured person buys a policy for at least 30 days, he is eligible for a free Public Health Emergency Screening even when a travel warning is in place for the country of destination.
+Ideal for visitors to the USA, this plan includes emergency dental treatment, eye exams, $15 urgent care copay and offers up to policy maximum in coverage for acute onset of pre-existing conditions for travelers under 70 and up to $30,000 for travelers age 70-79.

 International Medical Group’s Patriot America Plus policy is a comprehensive coverage plan that has a PPO network.
 Ideal for visitors to the USA, this plan is renewable, cancelable and offers up to $500,000 in coverage for acute onset of pre-existing conditions for travelers who are less than 70 years of age.

 This plan, provided by HCCMIS Group, is one of the best options for travelers up to 79 years of age who have pre-existing conditions.
 The policy provides acute onset of pre-existing conditions coverage up to $2,000,000 for those 69 and under, and up to $100,000 for ages 70-79.
 A comprehensive plan, Atlas America includes a PPO network and is both renewable and cancelable.